Location

 Over 400 cultivars and species of camellia have been donated and acquired since first plantings began in 1969.
 The gardens are also a member of the International Camellia Society and the camellia collection is of unique value to Australian horticulture.

 Camellias are in season during autumn and winter.
 Camellia sasanqua blooms from autumn to early winter early spring.
 Camellia japonica blooms from late autumn right through winter.
 Camellia reticulata is in bloom from mid-winter to September/October.
 Annuals bloom in spring, followed by roses in the summer months.
-Read about all the camellia species in the gardens, collated by Stephen Utick.
+Read about all the camellia species in the gardens, collated by Dr Stephen Utick.

 Camellias Australia has produced a guide on exploring the collection.

-The gardens are on a steep, sloping site.
-Both the top and bottom part of the gardens are accessible however winding paths and stairs in the middle separate the two areas.
-Some sections are inaccessible or difficult to access with limited mobility.
 Access is available from the top gates to the lawn and Teahouse areas.
 Access is also available from the lower gate to the specially-designed Senses Garden and to most of the lower sections of the garden.

 Accessible toilet facilities are available next to the lower entrance, and next to the Teahouse at the top gates (which includes a MLAK).
 With assistance another pathway (uneven at times) leads over the bridge and up to the picnic area, where there are picnic facilities, BBQs and accessible toilets.